While technology is taking aim at many of today’s problems, there’s little doubt that it also introduces new challenges for today’s IT teams.

 “A lot of people don’t know how to craft a business email,” Hightower said.
 Instead, they can use AI tools such as ChatGPT to write introductions and business emails.
 “And once we raise that bar, then human creativity should [evolve from having so many people writing business emails when the computer can do it.]
 We should have those people creating business relationships instead.”

-For more, you can watch the full session on demand here.
 To see more of the exciting things that went on at Dynatrace Perform 2023, check out the Perform guide.